Andy Dorman

 Andrew Dorman (born 1 May 1982) is a former professional footballer.
-During his club career, he played for New England Revolution, Crystal Palace and St. Mirren.
+During his club career, he played as a midfielder for New England Revolution, Crystal Palace and St. Mirren.
 Born in England, represented the Wales national team.

 Born in England of English parents, he grew up in Wales and represented the Wales schools team, eventually gaining full senior international recognition when FIFA amended its rules on eligibility.
 He has played professionally in the United States, Scotland, and England.

 College

 Dorman moved to the United States to attend Boston University, where he was a standout for the school's college soccer team.